-If you are an entrepreneur than you definitely are a fan of the Entrepreneur.com publication.
-They are using banner ads to convert their readers into their Facebook fans by showing them a simple and well designed banner ad.
+If you are an entrepreneur then you definitely are a fan of the Entrepreneur.com publication.
+They are using banner ads to convert their readers into their Facebook fans by showing them a simple and well-designed banner ad.

-It would have been more interesting if they would gave you a real time example on what the conversations are about on Facebook.
+It would have been more interesting if they would give you a real-time example on what the conversations are about on Facebook.